 An at-home DNA test kit provides insight into potential health risks.
 But understanding how much of a concern a particular disease is for you requires a much more in-depth look.

 An at-home DNA test kit can help you evaluate your medical risks or understand what potential risks your children might face if you decide to conceive.
-But you need a thorough medical screening with input from your doctor to gain a complete picture of where you stand.
+But you need a thorough medical screening with your doctor's input to get a complete picture of where you stand.

 Since then, research has continued with the goal of finding correlations between genetic mutations and expressed traits.
-We know more now than we ever have before about how genetics affects who we are and how to use it to better manage our health.
+We know more now than ever about how genetics affects who we are and how to use it to better manage our health.

-A risk score is not a diagnosis, but it can guide your lifestyle choices.
+A risk score is not a diagnosis but can guide your lifestyle choices.